 - Every workshop session will have a CTEBVI volunteer monitor present to help the workshop run smoothly.
 Your workshop moderator will introduce themselves at the beginning of the session, and you can message the moderator using Zoom's

 chat function if you have any technical issues or questions during the workshop.

 - If you would like more detailed information about the session format or Zoom functionality, please feel free to read the section for workshop monitors and presenters below.

 In addition to the presenter(s), each workshop session will have a CTEBVI volunteer monitor.
 The role of a workshop monitor is to support the presenter by monitoring the chat for questions, helping to navigate basic Zoom functionality and

 screen sharing, and messaging CTEBVI’s technical support if necessary.
 This is so that the workshop presenter(s) can focus on the workshop and not on technical concerns.

-Below you will find a recording of our Workshop Monitor Info session, which details the role of a monitor and demos Zoom functionality.
+Below you will find a video recording of our Workshop Monitor Info session, which details the role of a monitor and demos Zoom functionality.
 Following the video, you will find a text summary of the main points covered.